 The District's deposits are required to be secured in the manner provided by law for the security of the funds.
-At September 30, 2022, the District had cash on hand and demand deposits with a carrying balance of \$1,000,611 and a bank balance of \$1,408,145.
-During the year ended September 30, 2022, there were instances in which the District's deposits were not fully collateralized by FDIC insurance and other pledged collateral.
+At September 30, 2023, the District had cash on hand and demand deposits with a carrying balance of \$660,712 and a bank balance of \$973,197.
+During the year ended September 30, 2023, there were instances in which the District's deposits were not fully collateralized by FDIC insurance and other pledged collateral.
 These instances were due to the timing of certain payments received by the District in which the bank did not increase the pledged collateral until administratively feasible, thus deposits were exposed to custodial credit risk.
+The District's deposits were fully collateralized by FDIC insurance and other pledged collateral as of September 30, 2023.